ledger/ledger/README.md

  - [Code analysis][openhub]

-If you have ideas you'd like to share, the best way is either to e-mail me a patch (I prefer attachments over pasted text), or to get an account on GitHub.
+If you have ideas you'd like to share, the best way is either to e-mail me a patch (I prefer attachments over pasted text), or to [get an account on GitHub](https://github.com/signup).
-Once you do, fork the [Ledger project][github], hack as much as you like, then send me a pull request via GitHub.
+Once you do, fork the [Ledger project][github], hack as much as you like, then [open a pull request on GitHub](https://github.com/ledger/ledger/pulls).

 [Homepage]: https://ledger-cli.org/
 [documentation]: https://www.ledger-cli.org/docs.html